Dissipation-enabled resonant adiabatic quantum state transfer: Entanglement generation and quantum cloning: Conclusion

 \section{Conclusion}

 We have generalized our recently proposed resonant dissipation-enabled adiabatic quantum state transfer processes \cite{at15}.
-These processes are capable of transferring passively the quantum state of the polarization degrees of freedom of a single photon wave packet to material quantum emitters.
+These processes are capable of transferring passively the quantum state of the polarization degrees of freedom of a single-photon wave packet to material quantum emitters.
 In this generalization we have particularly concentrated on the so far unexplored properties of the spontaneously emitted photon.
-In addition, we have taken into account non adiabatic corrections describing physical situations in which the Fourier-limited bandwidth of the exciting single photon wave packet is not vanishingly small in comparison with the relevant dissipative decay rates.
+In addition, we have taken into account non-adiabatic corrections describing physical situations in which the Fourier-limited bandwidth of the exciting single-photon wave packet is not vanishingly small in comparison with the relevant dissipative decay rates.

 It has been demonstrated that the degrees of freedom of the spontaneously emitted photon can be exploited for quantum information processing.
 For this purpose we have proposed schemes for realizing entanglement generation between distant quantum emitters and quantum state cloning of the polarization degrees of freedom of a single photon within the framework of waveguide scenarios.
-As these schemes are passive they do not require any external control of pulse shapes of the single photon wave packet or active feedback beyond postselection by photon detection.
-Although our theoretical investigations have concentrated on waveguide scenarios their results are expected to be relevant also for other scenarios as long as the processes involved are adiabatic so that the Fourier-limited bandwidth of the resonantly exciting single photon wave packet involved is small in comparison with the relevant dissipative rates.
+As these schemes are passive they do not require any external control of pulse shapes of the single-photon wave packet or active feedback beyond postselection by photon detection.
+Although our theoretical investigations have concentrated on waveguide scenarios their results are expected to be relevant also for other scenarios as long as the processes involved are adiabatic so that the Fourier-limited bandwidth of the resonantly exciting single-photon wave packet involved is small in comparison with the relevant dissipative rates.
 As the investigated adiabatic processes exploit a balancing of the dissipative processes involved, for experimental realizations it is important to take into account properly all relevant radiative couplings of the quantum emitters to the relevant electromagnetic field modes which induce these dissipative processes.
 Our investigations also suggest other quantum technological applications of these resonant adiabatic dissipation-enabled processes, such as the implementation of quantum logical gates.
 First steps forward in this direction have already been taken \cite{Chinese, Rempe2021CNOTEntanglement}.